exoscale/packer-builder-exoscale/README.md

 To use the plugin with Packer, please follow the official documentation on [installing a Packer plugin][packerplugindoc].

-Here is the list of supported configuration parameters by the post-processor.
+Here is the list of supported configuration parameters by the builder.

 ### Required parameters